kuanglab/GraphTucker/README.md

          -- spatial
             - tissue_positions_list.csv

-Once you've made sure your file structure is correct, we are going to run the R script Visium2Tensor.R to convert our raw data into MATLAB tensor format.
-First, create a new folder where you want the processed data to be output e.g. GraphTucker/processed_data.
+Once you've made sure your file structure is correct, we are going to run the R script Visium2Tensor.R in the 'processing' folder to convert the raw data into MATLAB tensor format.
 You can then run the script by opening the terminal/command prompt inside the GraphTucker folder and running the following command:

 Rscript Visium2Tensor.R --input data --output processed_data

 This will output two processed data files into the processed_data folder, BRCA1.mat and BRCA1_gene.csv.
 If you have multiple datasets in the data folder, this script will process them all and output each file into the processed_data folder.

-Next, we will run the Convert2Sptensor.m script to convert our new .mat data file into a sparse tensor and save a significant amount of space.
+Next, we will run the Convert2Sptensor.m script in the 'processing' folder to convert our new .mat data file into a sparse tensor and save a significant amount of space.
 Open the Convert2Sptensor script  in MATLAB, and change the "path_data_path" and "data_name" variables accordingly so the filepath correctly points to the .mat data file.
 After running this, you can delete the original file if you want to save space.
 The data is now ready to be used for running GraphTucker.

 We also provide an example MOSTA Stereo-seq mouse embryo (day 9.5) dataset that has been preprocessed into tensor format.
 We also provide the corresponding gene name and mouse PPI for [BioGRID](https://thebiogrid.org/) that can be used for imputation/graph regularization.
-This data is provided in the repository in `data.zip`.
+This data is provided in the repository in `/processed_data/MOSTA_9.5.zip`.
 Simply unzip it into its own folder to use in this code.

 We will also be providing detailed preprocessing steps on how to convert raw Stereo-seq data into a spatial gene expression tensor (coming soon).